hkmangla/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 As a last step, I normalized the image data because as we know neural networks learn its weights by adding gradient error vectors (multiplied by learning rate) computed from backpropagation to various weight matrices throughout the network as training examples are passed through.

 If we didn't scale our feature then range of distribution of features values for each feature will likely to be very different.
 So, weight compensating for one feature may cause undercompensating the other.
-This can make our loss function in oscilliating state.
+This can put our loss function in oscilliating state while training.

+I also did histogram equalization to increase the contrast of the low contrast images.

+![alt text][image3]

 I decided to generate additional data because of unbalanced data.
 As we visualized earlier some of the classes has less than 400 images, and some have more than 1500 which can make our model biased.

-To add more data to the the data set, I used the techniques resampling and flipping because some of the images are same after the flipping which can be benficial for us.
+To add more data to the the data set, I did resampling of the data and flipped some of the classes.
+I used flipping because some of the images are almost same after the flipping.

 Here is an example of an original image and an augmented image:

-![alt text][image3]
 ![alt text][image3.1]

 The difference between the original data set and the augmented data set is the following

-In original training dataset, we have 32799 image but after data augmentation we has more than 107500 images in our dataset i.e. 20 times of the original dataset.
+In original training dataset, we have 32799 image but after data augmentation we have 107500 images in our dataset i.e. more than 3 times of the original dataset.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.